 - Explore the Atlas Effort Map to see the current status of all grid squares in each season across Aotearoa to plan your future Atlasing adventures.

-And the 6th step is to have fun!
+And the extra step is to have fun!
 This is a huge birding challenge for NZ birders, enthusiasts, and ornithologists to get behind, and one that excites us.
-We hope you join the Atlas community to help gather vital data on Aotearoa’s bird species.
+We hope you join the Atlas community to help gather vital data on the bird species of Aotearoa.

 This is very important to ensure all Atlas data goes in to the portal.
 Ensure that the app is set up with the following settings by clicking on the “…More” icon in the bottom right on Apple devices, and the three line symbol at the top left for Android devices.

 - Species name display – Common Name

 - Common name language – English (New Zealand).
 This will avoid confusing US names for common species!

 - Show distance in kilometres – the NZ Bird Atlas grid is in 10 x 10km grids so this will make it far easier